 Plastics and Composites.

 Some notes are provided here on standards used in the manufacture of composites and reinforced plastics and the polymer and plastics materials used in their manufacture.
 We maintain recent versions in our digital library, where possible.
 Clients should check the specific year of publication, if a standard is stipulated by a customer.
 It is recommended to study the requirements of specific standards before making any of them, or any parts of any of them, mandatory.
 The following list, although comprehensive is by no means exhaustive, but it includes the ones most commonly encountered.
 We will expand our listing of standards and the discussion of them as required.
-Some standards applying to steel items and steel fabrication are included, where they are applied to items used in the plastics and composites industry.
+Some standards applying to steel items and steel fabrication methods are included, where they are applied to items used in the plastics and composites industry.

 ASME RTP-1 Reinforced Thermoset Plastic Corrosion Resistant Equipment